CodeKiwiFR/JS_Learning_deeply/README.md

 # JS_Learning_deeply

-In order to teach myself about JS, I have been following Academind course about JS.<br>
+In order to teach myself about JS, I have been following Academind course.<br>
-Here are the small projects from the course.<br><br>
+Here are the small projects from the course.<br>

 <details>
   <summary><b>00] Monster Attack</b></summary>